1 - The Bad Resume Example Uses an Objective – Replace it With a Summary

 The example above has a spelling error and even a single error is enough to get you disqualified.
 Always read your resume over and give it over to someone else to spell check and proofread as well.

 The aesthetics in the example aren't really pleasing.
 Sure, the content is what matters the most but you should also organize and format your resume to be easy on the eye.
 Hiring managers only spend a few seconds looking at your resume so you want to ensure your resume is neatly organized.
 Just make sure you don't include any designs, fancy colors or charts on your resume.

 It can be rejected by an ATS as it may be unable to process it and hiring managers are usually annoyed by resumes that look like art projects.

 The fact is that you need to tailor your resume to have any real chance against other applicants.
 That’s the only way to ensure that you are properly addressing a given company’s job requirements.
 This is also the best way to demonstrate that you’re the right person for the open position.
 A non-specific resume simply can’t achieve that objective.

 Do you need multiple versions of your resume?
 No – you can easily tailor your resume if it’s formatted properly.

 Take a look at this good resume example.
 Do you see the difference?

 As you can see from this bad resume example, many resume weaknesses are often less obvious than they first appear.
 That’s why it’s vital to have your self-created resume evaluated by others to ensure that it meets your needs.
 Friends, family, and professional resume companies can be critical resources in that regard.
-They can help you to identify areas of weakness so that your resume gets the attention that it deserves.
+They can help you to identify areas of weakness and point out common resume mistakes so that your cover letter and resume gets the attention that it deserves.

 The ZipJob team is made up of professional writers and career experts located across the USA and Canada with backgrounds in HR, recruiting, career coaching, job placement, and professional writing.